Severance Package Negotiation Lawyer

 At Villaume & Schiek, P.A., our extensive background in employment law gives us a unique ability to evaluate your severance package and release of claims.
 Severance packages are subject to strict drafting rules, and release of claims must be properly worded to be considered valid.
 Our severance package negotiation attorneys can review your severance package and release of claims documents to confirm that you are being treated fairly.
-If you are not, we can negotiate a better severance package with your employer.
+If you are not, we can negotiate a better severance packages with your employer.

 Our lead attorney, Philip G. Villaume, is a national authority on employment law and is requested to teach on the subject on a regular basis.
 He has extensive experience and skill in negotiating severance packages for employees.

-Offered a Severance Package?
-Let Us Review It First
+Offered A Severance Package?
+Let Us Review It First.

 - Age discrimination